NeuralVFX/llm-sandbox-unreal/README.md

   <img src="assets/demo.gif" alt="Demo">
 </p>

-### This project has two components:
+# This project has two components:
 - Web-Interface: [unreal-llm-sandbox](https://github.com/NeuralVFX/unreal-llm-sandbox)
 - Unreal Plugin: [unreal-llm-sandbox-plugin](https://github.com/NeuralVFX/unreal-llm-sandbox-plugin)  <--- You are here

 # What is this?

 A web-based coding/llm interface to Unreal Engine, which allows:
 - Easy expirimentation with Python
 - Review of code and code output/errors via LLM
 - Creation and iteration of agentic tools directly from the interface
-## Is the toolset complete?
-Not at all, a small set of working agentic tools is provided with this, but thats not the point.
-The idea is that this tool helps you easily build whatever custom agentic tools you need for **your** department, on **your** production!

 ## Features
 - **Code Execution** - All Code is executed directly in Unreal Engine
 - **LLM Execution** - Ask an LLM for help, with your code/errors in context
 - **Agentic Tool Use** - LLM can use tools directly in Unreal Engine